Uniform Inference in High-Dimensional Gaussian Graphical Models: Simulation Study

 \subsection{Simulation results}

-We provide simulated acceptance rates for all of the examples above calculated by the function GGMtest with $B=500$ bootstrap samples.
-Confidence Interval I corresponds to the standard case in (\ref{cube}), whereas Confidence Interval II is based on the approximation of the sphere in (\ref{sphere}).
-In summary, the results reveal that the empirical acceptance rate is, on average, close to the nominal level of $95\%$ with a mean absolute deviation of $2.676\%$ over all simulations.
-The Confidence Interval II has got a mean absolute deviation of $2.000\%$ and performs significantly better than Confidence Interval I with a mean absolute deviation of $3.347\%$.
+We provide simulated acceptance rates of our proposed estimation procedure with $B=1000$ bootstrap samples for all of the examples above.
+Confidence Intervall I corresponds to the standard case in (\ref{cube}), whereas Confidence Intervall II is based on the approximation of the sphere in (\ref{sphere}).
+In summary, the results reveal that the empirical acceptance rate is, on average, close to the nominal level of $95\%$ with a mean absolute deviation of $2.581\%$ over all simulations.
+The Confidence Intervall II has got a mean absolute deviation of $1.875\%$ and performs significantly better than Confidence Intervall I with a mean absolute deviation of $3.287\%$.
 More complex S-sparsely convex sets seem to result in better acceptance rates, whereas higher exponents do not improve the rates.
-The lowest mean absolute deviation ($1.463\%$) is achieved in table 2 for $S=5$, $exp=2$ and without cross-fitting.
+The lowest mean absolute deviation ($1.138\%$) is achieved in table 2 for $S=5$, $exp=1$ and without cross-fitting.